theiostream/theos-ref/2_1_VARIABLES.md

 ## Variable Types and Scope

-* **Constants**: Variables whose values should not be changed.
+* **Constants (%R%)**: Variables whose values should not be changed.
 They are used for querying the build environment and theos settings.
 They are valid across all Theos Makefiles.

-* **System Variables**: Variables that can be set to modify global state for all instances and sub-instances under a given Makefile.
+* **System Variables (%S%)**: Variables that can be set to modify global state for all instances and sub-instances under a given Makefile.
 Variables of this sort are shared between make and sub-make instances.

-* **Command-line Variables**: Variables specifically designed to be set during a command-line invocation of `make`.
+* **Command-line Variables (%C%)**: Variables specifically designed to be set during a command-line invocation of `make`.
 These variables also modify state for all instances and sub-instances under a given Makefile.

-* **Local Variables**: Variables whose value is valid only on the Make instance where they are defined.
+* **Local Variables (%L%)**: Variables whose value is valid only on the Make instance where they are defined.

 * **Private Variables**: Undocumented variables which are either deprecated or aren't meant to be used.